 Over the festive season, even the most disciplined of us indulge in sweet treats and rich foods, but did you know that these foods can wreak havoc with your oral health?
 With just a few weeks to go until the big day, looking after your oral health is likely to be very low on your to-do lists.
 But, with so many potential risks to your smile this festive season, it’s so much more important than you might think.
 Obviously, you should be having regular check-ups with your orthodontist as well as a dentist to make sure that your teeth are healthy.
+If you want perfect white teeth, you can also get teeth bleaching by the Dentist in Rockefeller Center.

 Whilst no one is going to judge you for taking part in some indulgence during the festive season, there are some really easy ways that you can limit the impact on your dental health and make sure that you’re keeping your smile safe this Christmas, without the need for a last-minute and emergency dental appointment!
 With that in mind, here are some top tips for looking after your teeth this Christmas.